QinnShou/RM-CPUPerCoreGraph/README.md

 ## Getting Started

 To get started with "Rainmeter Per-Core Graph," download the `.rmskin` package from this repository.
-Make sure Rainmeter is installed on your system (version [specify version] or higher is recommended).
+Make sure Rainmeter is installed on your system.
 Follow the instructions in the **Installation Guide** below to seamlessly integrate the skin into your desktop.

 ## Installation Guide